denglerchr/Mosquitto.jl/README.md

 ### Authentication
 You find examples in the example folder for how to use TLS connections and user/password authetication.
 Currently bad credentials do not lead to any error or warning, your messages will just not be sent and you will not receive any messages.

+### Using MQTT v5
+Instead of creating a `Client` object, create a `Client_v5` object.
+Most functions like `publish`, `subscribe`, `loop` etc are overloaded to work the same way as for the v3.1.1 client, except some of them accept an optional keyword argument `properties`.
+This keyword argument can be set to a `PropertyList`.
+See the example [examples/09_MQTT5_properties.jl](examples/09_MQTT5_properties.jl) for an example on how to use properties, or consult `?PropertyList`.

 ### Advanced example